bbarrilleaux/PeakPortrait/readme.md

-This is a test of using R in a Ruby app.
+This is a web app that uses R with rinruby to generate graphs.